 Matthew J. Sampson is partner with McDonnell Boehnen Hulbert & Berghoff LLP.
-Mr. Sampson has nearly twenty years of experience in the practice of intellectual property law, with a particular emphasis on litigation, prosecution and client counseling.
-His work spans many technology areas, including microprocessor-based systems and software, business methods, communications, signal processing, semiconductors, and medical devices and imaging.
-He has rendered opinions regarding patent rights and counseled clients on designing around patent rights that appear to be valid, strategies for building and licensing patent portfolios, and patenting business methods.
-Mr. Sampson has litigated cases involving patent, antitrust, and related state law issues.
+For over 25 years, Mr. Sampson has successfully represented clients in all areas of intellectual property law, with a particular emphasis on litigation, prosecution and client counseling.
+His work spans many technology areas, including microprocessor-based systems and software, user interfaces, business methods, communications, signal processing, semiconductors, and medical devices and imaging.
+He has rendered opinions regarding patent rights and counseled clients on designing around patent rights that appear to be valid.
+In addition, he has counseled, managed, and implemented strategies for building, defending, and enforcing patent portfolios and protecting proprietary innovations.
+In this regard, he also has counseled clients in regard to standard-essential patents, as well as patented technologies that became de facto industry standards.
+While serving all types of clients, from Fortune 500 companies to small businesses and individuals, Mr. Sampson has litigated cases involving patent, antitrust, and related state law issues.
 He has also participated in alternative dispute resolution proceedings and is experienced in drafting and negotiating licenses.

 Before embarking on his legal career, Mr. Sampson worked as a research and development engineer for a supplier of airborne electronics systems, where his research focused on signal processing and RF design.